Anonrepos/Anon-anon/README.md

 - 👋 Hi, I’m @Gargi-Lohia
 - 👀 I’m interested in Web development, Datascience and I sometimes take an interest in Debating and public speaking activities.
-- 🌱 I’m currently learning the fine art of Web Development :stuck_out_tongue: a while strengthening my grasp on Data Structures and Algorithms
+- 🌱 I’m currently learning the fine art of Web Development :stuck_out_tongue: while strengthening my grasp on Data Structures and Algorithms

 <!---
 Gargi-Lohia/Gargi-Lohia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.